 Since launching our pilot service in August 2000, eLaw has signed up as customers such Fortune 500 companies as CSC, Dell, Chevron, EDS, Phillips Petroleum, Texas Instruments, Schlumberger, Burlington Northern/Santa Fe, Samsung, Reliant, Tyco and Tandy/Radio Shack and prestigious law firms such as King & Spaulding and Steptoe and Johnson.
 Numerous other companies and law firms have also subscribed to the service.

-,
+Our Strategic Alliances

+eLaw has established strategic alliances with some of the largest and most prestigious law firms in the world (our “Alliance Firms”) to populate the company’s databases of legal analysis and work product.
+Premier law firms such as Baker Botts, Baker & Hostetler, Crowell and Moring, Littler Mendelson, McKenna Cuneo, Morrison & Foerster, Sonnenchien, Nath and Rosenthal and numerous others are either currently providing content to the site or have signed letters of intent to do so.

 The Service